gameblabla/CSE2/README.md

 * 60FPS
 * Widescreen
 * Vastly-improved fullscreen
-* Removal of the feature that locks sprites to a 320x240 grid when drawn (can easily be [reenabled](src/Draw.cpp#L540) for stylistic purposes)
+* Removal of the design choice that locks sprites to a 320x240 grid when drawn (can easily be [re-enabled](src/Draw.cpp#L540) for stylistic purposes)
+* Bugfixes enabled by default
+* Support for Ogg Vorbis, FLAC, and Pxtone music formats

 ## Dependencies